South Carolina Department of Natural Resources

 6.2 On WMA lands, motor-driven land conveyances must be operated only on designated roads or trails.
 Unless otherwise specified, roads or trails which are closed by barricades and/or signs, either permanently or temporarily, are off limits to motor-driven land conveyances.

-6.3 It is unlawful to obstruct travel routes on WMA lands.
+6.3 A person may not obstruct, or cause to be obstructed travel routes on WMA lands.

 Visible Color Clothing

 7.1 On WMA lands during any gun and muzzleloader hunting season for deer, bear and hogs, all hunters, including small game hunters, must wear either a hat, coat, or vest of solid visible international orange, except hunters for dove, turkey, ducks, geese and other migratory birds (including crows) are exempt from this requirement while hunting for those species.